 Known as the 'Travelling Pest', here we go through- How to reduce the risk of bed bugs.

 It is not until you have been bitten that you suddenly want to reduce the risk of bed bugs in your home and known bed bugs health risk.
 Infestation happens in four stages: Introduction - Settling - Growth - Spreading.
-It is important to note that Bed Bugs have no reflection to someone's hygiene whether that is personal hygiene or their living environment.
+It is important to note that Bed Bugs have no reflection on someone's hygiene whether that is personal hygiene or their living environment.

 Bed Bug Introduction Stage

-Pre-Loved Furniture - Mattress, bed frames, lounges and other fabric furniture when being purchased used are the most common way people inherit Bed Bugs Health Risk.
+Pre-Loved Furniture - Mattress, bed frames, lounges, and other fabric furniture when being purchased used are the most common way people inherit Bed Bugs Health Risk.

 What To Do: